rcc-uchicago/R-large-scale/handout.md

   shared objects into R, `dyn.load("setblas.so")`.
 For example, to tell OpenBLAS to use 2 threads, type `set.blas.num.threads(2)` in R.

-Please use the Etherpad to share your answers.

 **Exercise 2:** In this exercise, we will interactively explore parallel computation of the weights.